-In choosing to study a degree in Computer Science and Welsh (Beginners) at Aberystwyth University, you will be taught in two of the university’s departments.
-The scheme offers the opportunity to develop professional skills in computing along with high competency in Welsh, perhaps starting with very limited or no previous knowledge of the language.
+The Computer Science and Welsh (Beginners) scheme, at Aberystwyth University, offers you the opportunity to develop professional skills in Computing along with high competency in Welsh.

 This BSc joint honours degree programme in Computer Science and Welsh offers a stimulating combination of an economically and commercially important technological discipline with a firm grounding in Welsh language and literature.

 Why study Computer Science and Welsh at Aberystwyth?

 Our computer science courses are accredited by the British Computer Society (BCS) on behalf of the Engineering Council, which means that they meet industry standards and requirements, giving you a head start when you enter the competitive jobs market.
 Coupling this with a good standard of Welsh will provide an important additional edge in Welsh industry, public services and government where bilingual systems and customer interaction is necessary.

 The Department is also designated a Centre of Excellence by the Welsh Assembly Government’s Department of Enterprise, Innovation and Networks and in the most recent Research Excellence Framework comparison (REF2014) the Department produced more world-leading (4*) and internationally excellent (3*) research than any other university in Wales.
 REF 2014 also assessed the impact of research on society, industry and government policy and the Department delivered 100% of its research impact at the top 3* and 4* level, demonstrating that our research makes a real difference in the world outside academia.

 Many of our Computer Science staff are working at the frontiers of their disciplines and have significant experience in industry, often working in co-operation with major international companies, so you can confident that you will be learning the very latest concepts and working with cutting-edge technologies.